TruebitProtocol/truebit-eth/README.md

 cd truebit-os
 ```

-3. Install Solidity, NPM, IPFS, the off-chain interpreter, and client.
+3. If you are using MacOS, install Solidity, NPM, IPFS, the off-chain interpreter, and client.
+Skip this step if you are running in a Docker container.
 ```
 sh macinstall.sh
 ```